SeanClay10/SeanClay10/README.md

 ## Featured Projects

 ### 🐺 FracFeedExtractor
-- **Description**: A system written in Python that leverages XGBoost and LLMs to extract predator-prey interaction data from a global database of diet surveys, enabling the validation of predator feeding fractions.
+- **Description**: A pipeline written in Python that leverages XGBoost and LLMs to extract predator-prey interaction data from a global database of diet surveys, enabling the validation of predator feeding fractions.
 - **Key Features**:
   - Preprocesses ecological text data and applies TF-IDF vectorization for feature extraction.
   - Uses XGBoost to classify relevant publications with key predator diet metrics.